daliusd/ghlite.nvim/README.md

 ## PR Review using ghlite.nvim

+### Quick PR review

+If you want to make quick PR review without checking out PR code to your repo you can do it this way:

+- Run `:GHLitePRSelect` and select PR you want to review.
+PR view will open.
+  You can open `:GHLitePRView` anytime later to refresh/reopen PR view.

+- Run `:GHLitePRDiff` to see diff of PR so you could review it in single window.
+Comments that can be displayed in diff view are loaded as well as diagnostics.
+Navigate comments using `vim.diagnostic.jump` or `vim.diagnostic.goto_\*` functions (latter is for older neovim versions) or keys you have mapped to those functions.

+- Run `:GHLitePRAddComment` to comment in existing conversations or start the new one directly in diff view.
+Alternatively you can use `:GHLitePROpenComment` to open comments in browser.

+- Run `:GHLitePRApprove` to approve PR if everything is OK. you can use `Ctrl-a` in diff and pr views.

+### Thorough PR review

+However it might be that you want to make thorough PR review by looking not only at diff, but at surrounding code as well.

 - Run `:GHLitePRSelect` or `:GHLitePRCheckout` and select PR you want to review.
 PR view will open.
 You can open `:GHLitePRView` anytime later to refresh/reopen PR view.
 You can skip this step if you have locally branch checked out that is related to PR.
-In that case plugin will resolve PR number.
+In that case plugin will resolve PR number from git branch.

 - Run `:GHLitePRDiff` to see diff of PR so you could review it in single window.
 Use `gf` in this buffer to go to specific file and line if you want to see more context.
+If you have run `:GHLitePRSelect` initially and PR branch is not checked out plugin will ask if you want to checkout branch.
+  Comments as diagnostics will be show in opened files as well.

-- Run `:GHLitePRLoadComments` to review comment in the code.
+- Run `:GHLitePRLoadComments` to review all comments in the code if diff view is not enough.
 List of comments is loaded to quickfix and shown in file as diagnostic messages.

 - Run `:GHLitePRAddComment` to comment in existing conversations or start the new one.
 Alternatively you can use `:GHLitePROpenComment` to open comments in browser.

-- Run `:GHLitePRApprove` to approve PR if everything is OK.
-Most probably you will use `Ctrl-a` in diff or pr views.
+- Run `:GHLitePRApprove` to approve PR if everything is OK. you can use `Ctrl-a` in diff and pr views.

 ## Commands